vmleon/OracleATPGettingStarted/lab100/README.md

 You can select **Always Free** configuration to start enjoying your Free Autonomous Database.

-CPU and Storage is good with default values, the same for the database version.
+CPU and Storage are good with default values, the same for the database version.

-Auto scaling you can leave it off but it is a nice feature as the ATP database will scale if the workload is increasing and scale down automatically if the workload reduce.
+Auto scaling you can leave it off but it is a nice feature as the ATP database will scale if the workload is increasing and scale down automatically if the workload reduces.
 Zero downtime during the process.
 It's cool, isn't it?

 ![ATP Creation](../images/atp_creation_2.png)